Jagadeesh-Akkinenii/Identification-Classification-and-Visualization-of-Issues-in-GitHub-Archive-Data/README.md

 5. EDA_with_databricks_visualization.html
 6. spark_EDA.ipynb

+## BRIEF EXPLANATION OF EACH FILE

 I executed "downloading_data.ipynb" and "combining_data.ipynb" in jupyter notebook.
-Once the data has been downloaded and combined I uploaded the data into databricks community edition.
-"EDA_with_databricks_visualization.html" and "spark_EDA.ipynb" were executed in databricks community edition but they can also be executed in jupyter notebook, please read the comments in those files to understand how to do it.
+Once the data has been downloaded and combined I uploaded the data into databricks community edition using import option. "spark_EDA.ipynb" was executed in databricks community edition but it can also be executed in jupyter notebook, please read the comments in the ipython notebook to understand how to do it.
+I exported the spark_EDA as "EDA_with_databricks_visualization.html" from databricks so that users who want to look at the visualizations that were done using databricks tools can download the html file and go through it as they are not visible in any IDE/IDLE's as Databricks is a cloud-based platform that was primarily designed for processing and analyzing large datasets also providing data visualization tools.

 ## 1. README.md
 You are currently in README.md, this file will have all the information that is required to handle the files present in this repository like what are the different types of files that are available, what are they used for and the importance of those files.